HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/Huddo Boards/Install_huddo_boards.md

 # Installing Huddo Board

-In this section, learn how to install Huddo Boards in HCL Digital Experience.
+In this section, learn how to install Huddo Boards in HCL Digital Experience environment.

 ## Prerequisites

 Prerequisites for installing Huddo Boards:

-1. Set up HCL DX environment to host Huddo Boards:
+1. HCL DX environment

+2. Container runtime to host Boards, either:

     - Kubernetes cluster with `kubectl` installed and authenticated, or

     - Docker

-2. **License Key**: Huddo Boards is a free entitlement for HCL DX customers, but it requires to obtain a license key from [](https://store.huddo.com).
+3. **License Key**: Huddo Boards is a free entitlement for HCL DX customers, but it requires to obtain a license key from [](https://store.huddo.com).

 ## Deploying Huddo Boards using Helm

-Deploy Huddo Boards into Kubernetes or IBM Cloud Private for on-premise environments.
+Deploy Huddo Boards into Kubernetes for on-premises environments.
 For more information, see [Huddo Boards for Kubernetes and IBM Cloud Private](https://docs.huddo.com/boards/kubernetes/).

 ## Installing Huddo Boards Portlet